Previous Disney Post: Preschooling Through Walt Disney World

 Download The Stroller Sign & Autograph Book Cover

 Stroller Sign Notes: Our stroller sign got a little banged up during travel.
 I slipped it in our carry-on diaper bag in a hurry.
 I suggest not cutting the sign as I did after laminating it to avoid it from becoming “unsealed”.
 Though I cut the boys’ book covers and they were fine.
 So maybe my advice is to keep the sign safe during travel, haha.
-It’s likely to undergo a little wear and tear with collapsing and unfolding the stroller, but it’ll still serve its purpose and garner compliments as our did!
+It’s likely to undergo a little wear and tear with collapsing and unfolding the stroller, but it’ll still serve its purpose and garner compliments as ours did!

 Autograph Book Notes: Our sketchbooks were a bit thick so I recommend something with fewer pages.
 I found this sketchbook which has 50 pages and will fit the dimensions of the autograph book cover file (9×6).